matrix-org/matrix-spec-proposals/proposals/2964-oauth2-profile.md

 **OpenID Connect** is a set of specifications defining a standard auth system built on top of OAuth2.
 Often abbreviated OIDC.
 Specs to know about: OIDC Core defines the actual auth system, OIDC Discovery defines the discovery of OP metadata, OIDC Registration allows clients to register themselves dynamically.

-An **Authorization/Authentication Server** (AS - as this acronym is already used to refer to Application Service in Matrix we will avoid it) or **OIDC Provider** (OP) in the context of OIDC is the service that fulfills an authentication request.
+An **OpenID Provider** (OP) in the context of OIDC is the service that fulfills an authentication request.
 In the context of Matrix, it is either the homeserver itself acting as the OP or an external one like Keycloak, Auth0, etc.

 A **Resource Server** (RS) is a protected service that requires authentication.
 In the context of Matrix, the homeserver is a RS.